AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

   - Copy the JSON data
   - Update the content in file **public/config/kc/keycloak.json** in [forms-flow-web](../forms-flow-web/public/config/kc)

-## Create Key cloak setup for formsflow.ai analytics
+## Create Keycloak setup for formsflow analytics

 ### Create a forms-flow-analytics Client.